iamnoel/petsgame/README.md

 # petsgame
-A simple and humble pet game for POC and exploring Node.js
+A simple and humble pet game POC using Node.js